Brumado: Economic expansion

 At the beginning of the 20th century, the economy was based on agriculture: large-scale cotton farming, coffee and cereals, and cattle raising, goats, sheep and cattle, favoring the export of sheep skins raw or tanned, dry leather and salty, as well as lump cotton and live cattle.
 Cotton was the culture that most contributed to the economic development of the municipality.
 Between 1930 and 1955, the production was so great that the producers started to benefit it in the field even using handmade machines.
-Faced with the success of cotton growing, odern cotton factories were installed in the city.
+Faced with the success of cotton growing, modern cotton factories were installed in the city.
 The municipality had six plants in operation.
-Since 1980, the crop has declined, due to several factors, as an nterruption of financial aid by the government, (such as crop insurance), cotton boll weevil (pests that destroy crops), high interest rates for production financing, and of the processing.
+Since 1980, the crop has declined, due to several factors, as an interruption of financial aid by the government, (such as crop insurance), cotton boll weevil (pests that destroy crops), high interest rates for production financing, and of the processing.
 Currently, the production of passion fruit has been outstanding, in the district of Itaquaraí, one of the largest production locations in Brazil.